ksctl/cli/README.md

 Repo | Description
 -|-
-[Ksctl](https://github.com/ksctl/ksctl) | It provides the core components aka the internals of ksctl features [Ksctl CLI](https://github.com/ksctl/cli) | It uses the ksctl repo to make a CLI tool [Ksctl Docs](https://github.com/ksctl/docs) | It's for documentation purpose and to host the ksctl website
+[Ksctl](https://github.com/ksctl/ksctl) | It provides the core components aka the internals of ksctl features [Ksctl CLI](https://github.com/ksctl/cli) | Builds on top of the core Ksctl repository to provide a CLI tool [Ksctl Docs](https://github.com/ksctl/docs) | It's for documentation purpose and to host the ksctl website

 ## Getting Started guide